 I have a box that I keep in our bonus room for donations.
 Whenever I find something that I no longer want or need, I just put it in the box.
 When the box is full, I have the DAV come pick it up or I just take it to Goodwill.

-5. Develop routines and habits.
+5. Develop routines for dealing with clutter.

 I feel like I preach routines, but I’m telling ya.
 They have changed my life.